vivthai/PGcrimes/developermanual.md

 * GET requests return a conformation string or an error message once completed

 #### POST:
-* POST is used to send data to our server to update our database (Data page)
+* POST is used to add data to our database (Data page)
 * POST requests route is for form submissions (Contact Us form)